-The Feature Service created as part of a GeoBIM project has three layers that have a default renderer to get you started.
+The Feature Service created as part of an ArcGIS GeoBIM project has three layers that have a default renderer to get you started.
 In most cases the symbology will need to be refined to meet user needs.
-Knowing where and how to edit the symbology in GeoBIM can improve the quality and efficiency of your projects.
+Knowing where and how to edit the symbology in ArcGIS GeoBIM can improve the quality and efficiency of your projects.

 There are two ways symbology can be edited.
 One is changing the default project symbology by editing the feature service, the other is to edit the web map/scene used in an app without affecting the default symbology in the feature service.
 Changing the default symbology will be reflected in all new maps or scenes added to your apps whereas map/scene symbology only applies to that map or scene.